MapRVA/tasking-manager/.github/README.md

 ## develop

+1. MapRVA makes any changes we wish
-1. Merge in the latest release commit from hotosm
+2. Merge in the latest release commit from hotosm
-2. Test deploy (see helm chart repo)
+3. Test deploy (see helm chart repo)

 ## staging